Optomechanical quantum bus for donor spins in silicon: Concrete implementation

 \subsubsection{Strain caused by the mechanical motion}

 The mechanical displacement deforms the silicon's crystal lattice surrounding the donor atom, shifting the surrounding silicon atoms closer or further from it, thus changing the background charge environment of the loosely bound donor electron (the electron wavefunction covers several tens of silicon atoms).
 As a consequence, the electron's effective $g$ factor and the hyperfine interaction between the donor nucleus and electron change, resulting in a shift of the electron spin energy states.
 Until quite recently, the strain-induced shift was thought to be quadratic in strain as the valley repopulation theory \cite{wilson_electron_1961} predicts, but it was in 2018 experimentally shown to be linear for small strains \cite{mansir2018}.
 As the coupling strength is given by the strain that the donor experiences, the device geometry can be optimized by concetrating the amount of strain in a small region of the silicon crystal.
-The strain-induced change in the donor electron's spin resonance frequencies were reported to be 140 GHz/strain and 22 GHz/strain for phosphorus and bismuth, respectively\footnote{The reported values for the lowest field transitions/corresponding to the nuclear spin in its ground state and the 90 degree angle betwee the static magnetic field and the silicon crystal [001] direction.} \cite{mansir2018}.
-Since any motion of the split nanobeam halves causes deformation in the silicon lattice, strain is a very appealing choice for the coupling mechanism as it does not require any additional fabrication steps.
+The strain-induced change in the donor electron's spin resonance frequencies were reported to be 22 GHz/strain and 140 GHz/strain for phosphorus and bismuth donor in silicon, respectively\footnote{The reported values for the transitions/corresponding to the nuclear spin in its ground state and the 90 degree angle between the static magnetic field and the silicon crystal [001] direction.} \cite{mansir2018}.
+Strain is a very appealing choice for the coupling mechanism as it does not require any additional fabrication steps.